HAECHI-LABS/vvisp/README.md

   - contractApis

-    It is generated automatically by the `vvisp abi-to-script` command and provides a javascript library that allows you to easily execute deployed projects.
+    It is generated automatically by the `vvisp gen-script` command and provides a javascript library that allows you to easily execute deployed projects.

   - configuration